 What is the commonly spoken language in Oman?
 Can I get by using only English?

-Most locals are able to understand English atleast in the Muscat area.
-In the interiors it is best to use the services of a guide/ interpreter.
+Most locals can understand English at least in the Muscat area.
+In the interiors, it is best to use the services of a guide/ interpreter.
 Ensure that you purchase a good guidebook, available in most bookshops in the city.

 Is there a strictly enforced dress code?

 Oman is among the liberal countries in the Middle East where it is alright to dress as you please.
 Still, please be conservative in your style of dressing especially when you visit the interiors.
 It is best for women to cover their arms and legs.
 Dress codes are mentioned and strictly enforced in public functions.

 Is it easy to travel with small children?